bobito25/mytorch/README.md

 ## Development

-Install dev dependencies then run `python -m pytest` to exercise the basic smoke tests.
+Install dev dependencies then run `pytest` to run tests and generate a coverage report.
-Use python -m pytest --cov=mytorch --cov-report=term-missing to check test coverage.